sqroot-eu/sqroot.eu/_posts/2016/2016-02-01-chat-room-statistical-analysis.markdown

 Per contact, look at the "sent" time of all messages.
 Count the number of messages sent outside of working hours (before 9, after 6, weekends).
 You workaholics!

-{% picture 2016/02/fleep-stats/workaholic.png alt="Workaholics" %}
+{% asset 2016/02/fleep-stats/workaholic.png alt="Workaholics" %}

 ## Results